mrlynn/getting-mean/README.md

 ## Next
 What's next?
 Ready to start your journey of development?
 Continue on from here to the workshop.
 There are X stages or branches of development in the workshop.
 If you successfully complete each branch or stage, you'll end up with a fully functional API-centered application written in Node.js.

-Next Ticket: [Ticket Zero](./workshop/ticket0.md) - Introduction to tickets and some basics.
+Next Quest: [Quest Zero](./workshop/quest0.md) - Introduction to quests and some basics.